Polyhedral compactifications, I: Horofunctions via nonstandard analysis

 We recall that $X$ may be viewed as a subset of $\ns X$.
 For $p\in\ns X$ we define a map $h_p:X\longrightarrow\RR$ by

 \end{Def}

 The right-hand side is well-defined, since the triangle inequality for $\ns \delta$ implies that $\ns \delta(p,x)-\ns \delta(p,o)\in\ns\RR_{\fin}$ for all $x\in X$.
-We note that $h_p$ is $\beta$-Lipschitz for the constant $\beta$ in Condition (bl) and that $ h_p\in I_{\Bnd,o}(X)$.
+We note that $h_p$ is $\beta$-Lipschitz for the constant $\beta$ in Condition (bL) and that $ h_p\in I_{\Bnd,o}(X)$.
 For $p\in X$ we obtain $h_p=\delta_p-\delta_p(o)$, which is a horofunction.

 In general, not every such $h_p$ is a horofunction.
 We therefore introduce the following notion.
 Let us call a metric space $(X,d)$ \emph{almost proper} if the following holds.
 For every bounded set $Y\subseteq X$ and every $\eps>0$, there exists a finite set $Y_0\subseteq X$ such that $Y\subseteq\bigcup\{ B_\eps(x)\mid x\in Y_0\}$, where $B_\eps(x):=\{ y \in X\mid d(x,y) <\eps \}$. \footnote{In other words, we require that every bounded subset of $X$ is totally bounded.} Every proper metric space is almost proper.
 Conversely, the metric completion of an almost proper metric space is proper.
+An example of a non-proper, almost proper metric space is $\QQ$, endowed with the Euclidean metric induced from $\RR$.